turbodog99/rust-opengl-learning-1/notes.md

 and just going with the OpenGL versions.

-My problem with writing too many wrappers is that I find if I get too disconnected from what I'm wrapping, I'm not learning the wrapped library.
-I don't gain much knowledge of the wrapped library, and maintaining the wrapper tends to be a pain as well.
+My problem with writing too many wrappers is that I find if I get too disconnected from what I'm wrapping, I'm not learning the wrapped library and maintaining the wrapper tends to be a pain as well.
 So, I try to wrap sparingly.